awsdocs/amazon-sagemaker-developer-guide/doc_source/how-it-works-deployment.md

 ## Deploy a Model on SageMaker Hosting Services<a name="how-it-works-hosting"></a>

-For an example of how to deploy a model to the SageMaker hosting service, see [Step 6\.1: Deploy the Model to SageMaker Hosting Services](ex1-deploy-model.md)\.
+For an example of how to deploy a model to the SageMaker hosting service, see [Deploy the Model to SageMaker Hosting Services](ex1-model-deployment.md#ex1-deploy-model)\.

 Or, if you prefer, watch the following video tutorial: